gocyclic249/MOASBash/README.md

+#THIS IS IN ALPHA!!!
+DO NOT USE IN PROD UNTILL VERY WELL TESTED FOR YOUR SYSTEM!!!!!!!!!!!!

 # MOAS - System Inventory and Audit Tool (Bash/Linux Version)

 A comprehensive Linux system inventory and audit tool.
 This is a bash port of the original [MOAS PowerShell script](https://github.com/gocyclic249/MOAS), converted for Linux environments.